 The minimum age for unaccompanied minors travelling on our flights has been increased from 5 years of age to 8 years of age.
 The child must be between 8 and 11 years inclusively on the day of travel.
 Children under the age of 8 will not be allowed to travel alone on our flights, unless they are accompanied by a person age 16 or older.
 A fee of $100.00 CAD (or local currency) per flight segment will apply.
 In addition to being escorted throughout the airport process, our new unaccompanied minor service will include advance seat selection, priority baggage handling, a comfort kit on board.
-To make the reservation, please contact our Call Center 1-800-809-7777, Monday - Friday, 9:00 to 9:00 Eastern Standard Time, and Saturday - Sunday, 9:00 to 5:00 Eastern Standard Time, up to 2 days prior to departure for flights departing from Canada and Southern destinations.
+To make the reservation, please contact our Call Center 1-800-809-7777, Monday - Friday, 10:00 to 6:00 Eastern Standard Time, up to 2 days prior to departure for flights departing from Canada and Southern destinations.

 Please check in 3 hours prior to flight departure in order to complete the required form and check baggage.
 During check-in, you will have to provide complete information regarding the person who will meet the child at the destination (full name, complete address and phone number).
 Photo ID will be required